 MR Dictionary

-MR analyses in which genetic instruments for more than one exposure are used.
-Multivariable MR can be used to estimate mediating effects in two-step MR, to adjust for possible pleiotropy (e.g., to isolate specific lipid effects) bias due to horizontal pleiotropy of a specific effect, or to adjust for potential confounding.
+MR analyses including multiple exposures in a single estimation.
+Multivariable MR can be used to estimate mediating effects of an independent variable, to adjust for possible pleiotropy bias due to horizontal pleiotropy of a specific effect, or to adjust for potential confounding.
+The estimate obtained from a multivariable MR analysis can be interpreted as the direct effect of an exposure of interest (adjusting for the other exposures included in the estimation) on the outcome.

-All of the genetic instruments should fulfil the IV assumptions.
-In addition, each instrument should be associated with more than one of the exposures included in the analyses; each instrument does not need to be associated with all exposures but each one does need to be associated with more than one exposure.
-When using multivariable MR to adjust for confounding or horizontal pleiotropy, it is important to make sure that an exposure on the causal path between the primary exposure of interest is not being adjusted for.
+All of the genetic IVs should fulfil the MR assumptions.
+In addition, each exposure should be strongly predicted by the set of genetic IVs conditional on the other exposures included.
+When using multivariable MR to adjust for confounding or horizontal pleiotropy, it is important to make sure that an exposure on the causal path between the primary exposure of interest and the outcome is not being adjusted for.
+In the context of mediation, multivarible MR can be coupled with univariable MR results and formally through two-step MR to estimate the total, direct and indirect effects of an exposure on an outcome of interest.

 References